Does Buying Google Ads Help Your Rankings?

-Does participating in Google AdWords (Google’s Pay Per Click or PPC program) help your non-PPC rankings?
+Does participating in Google Ads (Google’s Pay Per Click or PPC program) help your non-PPC rankings?

 The corollary to that is the question:

 The answer is No. Always has been and always will.
 The simple reason is that doing this would reduce the relevance of Google’s main organic rankings.
-And once that happens, Yahoo, Bing, or another search engine will unseat them as the Big Dog of search.
+Consequently, Yahoo, Bing, Ask, or another search engine would unseat them as the Big Dog of search.

-More savvy searchers typically avoid the PPC ads because they understand the sponsored links up top aren’t there because they’re the most relevant match for your search.
-Those top ranking PPC links are there largely because the advertiser is willing to pay more than others for your click.
+More savvy searchers typically skip over the PPC ads because they understand the sponsored links up top aren’t there because they’re the most relevant match for your search.
+Those top-ranking PPC links are there largely because the advertiser is willing to pay more than others for your click.

 A blog post over at WSI said it well:

 Doing AdWords does NOT directly help or effect rankings.
 Integrity in this area is a cornerstone of Google’s business.
 If this were violated it would damage Google beyond repair, not to mention a slew of legal actions.
 Google would never risk those consequences.
 Google has stated over and over that AdWords advertising will not affect rankings.
 I don’t always believe Google but….

 I have been managing Adwords and doing search engine optimization for my clients for many years.
 I have managed every combination of clients that do or don’t do AdWords combined with SEO.
 There have also been cases where SEO clients stop doing AdWords, or start doing AdWords.
 I can say that I have never seen anything that indicated that AdWords affected rankings.

 There are a number of reputable SEO research firms that study this issue and every one of them has come to the same conclusion: AdWords does not affect rankings.